aesteve/w3rs/README.md

 ## Testing & stuff

-I'm testing on a set of Reforged replays fetched from w3gjs repository, but way more (> 110 files) on a set of non-public replay files (the `replays-ignore` folder which is NOT committed).
+I'm testing on a tiny subset of Reforged replays fetched from w3gjs repository, but way more (> 110 files) on a set of non-public replay files (the `replays-ignore` folder which is NOT committed).

 I really don't want this repository to be used to leak private replays.